zyzzyplyx/mixed-reality/mixed-reality-docs/core-windows-mixed-reality-concepts.md

 <span style="color:red">insert intro speel</span>

+## Understanding Reality

+<span style="color:red">How to make caveats for immersive vs Hololens</span>

+Windows Mixed Reality allows developers to build 3D spatial applications by primarily understanding the user's physical space.
+In particular, the Windows Mixed Reality devices track the user's pose in their environment.
+A pose is a position and orientation that defines where the user is and where they are looking in your spatial application.

+<span style="color:red">INSERT GIF of camera visualization of pose/devicein space (side-by-side of real person?)</span>

+WMR builds camera pose (position, orientation)

+How does WMR figure out your position
+Inside-out tracking
+-> WMR build map of the world
+    -> Constantly learning & adjusting to reality
+    -> WMR looks to identify visual features in it's environment -> Builds map using tracking cameras
+---> Link to deep dive

-## Key Concepts
+## Understanding Interactions

 Windows Mixed Reality headsets use innovative hardware and software to provide a platform for your app to understand the user's physical space.
+Mixed Reality apps offer new interaction models compared to traditional application design.
+Below is a list of core mixed reality concepts that are essential to understand.

 | Feature | [HoloLens](hololens-hardware-details.md) | [Immersive Headsets](immersive-headset-hardware-details.md) | Demonstration |
 |-----|-----|-----|-----|